aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 17. But, on the other hand, when we try with every 10th number (1->10, 2->20, 3->30, 4->40, 5->50, etc. infiniitely), the gap is not growing.
 Then, knowing we have one of those numbers we should bet that there is a 10% chance the number is divisible by 10, and we can bet 33% in the case of an every 3rd number.

 18. By the same logic, we can make reasonable guesses about the nature of our universe, which will be as good as our intuition about the underlying frequency of such universes.
-I believe this means we should bet on our universe being a "middle of the road" universe.